 The Virtual Laboratory Management Group (VLMG) is responsible for the direction and

 evolution of the WMO-CGMS Virtual Laboratory (VLab).
+It is in charge of maintaining the VLab Strategy, and of guiding its implementation.
 It reports to the VLab Sponsors

-through the WMO CBS OPAG/IOS/ET-SUP and the CGMS VLab Rapporteur respectively.
+through the WMO CBS OPAG/IOS/IPET-SUP and the CGMS VLab Rapporteur respectively.

-The VLMG shall ensure that the following VLab Strategic Goals are met:
+The VLMG shall ensure that the mission of VLab to improve weather, water, climate and related environmental services by enabling WMO Members to utilize satellite data is fulfilled, and that its strategic objectives are met.

+These include:

+Through Centres of Excellence (CoE) and with assistance from satellite operators to provide support to education and training in the use of satellite data and technology among WMO Members by developing and delivering training around the various WMO competency frameworks:

-To provide high quality and up-to-date training resources on current and future
+To provide high quality and up-to-date training resources on current and future

 meteorological and other environmental satellite systems, data, products and applications;

-To foster the use of satellite data and products by conducting classroom and online

-training sessions as well as regular weather discussions primarily for the National

-Meteorology and Hydrology Services (NMHSs) staff on a regional basis;

-To enable the Centres of Excellence (CoEs) to facilitate and foster research and the

-development on the use of satellite data for societal benefit applications at the local

-level by NMHSs and other organisations through the provision of effective training,

-resource materials, including links to relevant CGMS science groups.
+To actively support the introduction of the new generation of satellitesTo foster high quality training using state-of-the-art educational tools and methods, with a strong reliance on distance learning and online techniques;

 The VLMG shall provide an effective Management structure for the VLab and shall be